 https://github.com/ThomasPrior/EthermineInfo

-Once installed, you can enter the following YAML to set up a new sensor using the EthermineInfo custom integration:
+With the integration installed, a touch of YAML magic will conjure up a new sensor using the EthermineInfo custom integration:

 sensor: